 javiercruces@HPOMEN15:~$ sudo apt install linux-headers-686

-Once the driver’s dependencies are installed, we will install the same:
+Once the driver dependencies are installed, we will proceed to install the driver:

 javiercruces@HPOMEN15:~$ sudo apt install nvidia-driver -y